 From our modest beginnings in 1829 as a single school house to today’s expansive campus, certain individuals and families have given gifts of such vision that their value is almost beyond measure.

 Shining examples are the Wernham & West Centre for Learning, the William P. Wilder ’40 Arena & Sports Complex, the McLeese Debating Fund and the Rufus Savage Room.
 Such gifts exemplify the value UCC holds in its community's heart.

 The Council of 1829

-Gifts to the Annual Fund over $1,000 made over a single year will be recognized by the Council of 1829.
+Gifts to the Annual Fund of more than $1,000 made over a single year will be recognized by the Council of 1829.

 Doug McCutcheon ’83